crystal-lang/crystal-book/syntax_and_semantics/constants.md

 TEN #=> 10
 ```

-# Psuedo Constants
+# Pseudo Constants

-Crystal provides a few psuedo-constants which provide reflective data about the source code being executed.
+Crystal provides a few pseudo-constants which provide reflective data about the source code being executed.

 `__LINE__` is the current line number in the currently executing crystal file.
 When `__LINE__` is declared as the default value to a method parameter, it represents the line number at the location of the method call.